doocs/leetcode/solution/1400-1499/1479.Sales by Day of the Week/README_EN.md

 | item_name           | varchar |
 | item_category       | varchar |
 +---------------------+---------+
-item_id is the primary key for this table. item_name is the name of the item. item_category is the category of the item.
+item_id is the primary key (column with unique values) for this table. item_name is the name of the item. item_category is the category of the item.
 </pre>